-Another approach, which will take some upfront investment and effort, is to first accurately determine what applications you have installed, and also whether they are being actively used by your end-users.
-No sense in paying for applications that are not being used or not even installed.
+Another approach, which will take some up front investment and effort, is to first accurately determine what applications you have installed, and also whether they are being actively used by your end-users.
+No sense in paying annual maintenance fees for applications which are not installed, or if installed not being used.
 Next you will need to determine what hardware you have, including desktops, laptops and servers, and what virtual environments they are running.
 Keep in mind that most desktop software is licensed on a per client basis, and that often includes virtual instances.
-Also, most server software is licensed on a per virtual instance and sometimes includes the CPU cores and speed in the license calculation.
+Also, most server software is licensed on per physical or virtual instance and often includes the CPU core count and core factors in the license calculation.

 Belarc's products offer the following unique features to help manage and optimize your SLM task:

 This is where a licensing tool such as Belarc's Data Analytics module can be very helpful, because it combines the discovered instances of software, with our customer's purchase records and the current product licensing metrics from the vendors.
 This also allows our end-users to run what-if scenarios to see what licensing scheme works best for their organization.

 Please request our white paper, "Software License Management", which describes in detail the steps you can take to optimize license and annual maintenance costs, by sending an email to: firstname.lastname@example.org.